valerenegoh/UnityBluetoothtoArduino/README.md

 1. Run Part 1 of https://github.com/ValereneGoh/MiditoArduino to convert to midi to interpretable text format files.
 2. Add the text file to the folder under Assets > Scripts > txt.
 3. Open Unity and manually create a new CD player and holder for the new song via the Prefab folder.

+Test Scale under `Assets > Scripts > txt`:
+1. After connecting, run the first item in the playlist to test connectivity of solenoids.
+It should play the full chromatic scale of 25 notes.